speguero/wm-stat-pwr/README.md

-# wmbattstat
+# wm-stat-pwr

-`wmbattstat` is an [`i3blocks`](https://github.com/vivien/i3blocks) status indicator that reports a percentage of available battery power on your machine, based upon a single battery or a total sum of available power between all present batteries.
+`wm-stat-pwr` is an [`i3blocks`](https://github.com/vivien/i3blocks) status indicator that reports a percentage of available battery power on your machine, based upon a single battery or a total sum of available power between all present batteries.

 ---